MolecularAI/REINVENT4/README.md

     conda create --name reinvent4 python=3.10
     conda activate reinvent4
     ```
 1. Change directory to the repository and install all dependencies.
 You will need to set the right processor type, see [PyTorch versions](https://pytorch.org/get-started/locally/).
-Linux supports Nvidia CUDA (e.g. "cu124"), AMD ROCm (e.g. "rocm6.2.4") and CPU.
+Linux supports CUDA (e.g. "cu124"), ROCm (e.g. "rocm6.2.4")  and CPU.
 Windows supports CUDA and CPU.
 MacOSX only supports CPU (use "mac" as processor type!).
 Optionally, you can select dependencies "openeye" (for ROCS; you need to obtain your own license), "isim" for similarity tracking in TensorBoard or "none" to skip all.
 The default is installation of "all" dependencies.
 See the help text from the install script for details.
     ```shell
     python install.py --help
     python install.py cu124  # or rocm6.2.4, cpu, mac, etc.